-- Mix together the mayonnaise and soy sauce.
-Spread this dressing on both of the insides of the rolls.
+- Mix together the mayonnaise and Maggi liquid seasoning or soy sauce.
+Slather on the inside of the roll.

-- Fill each sandwich with a 1/4th of the meat, cucumber and jalapeno, a handful of pickled daikon, and a sprinkling of cilantro.
+- Fill each sandwich with cucumber slices, 1/4th of the meat, the daikon and carrot slaw, cilantro and jalapenos.

 - You can substitute prepared roasted pork or chicken breast instead of making your own pork shoulder.